Hangar-31/atlantamusicians.com/src/pages/scholarship.md

     link_text: Application Download
     content_title: Applications for 2024
     content_text: >+
-      The 25th annual John H. Head Scholarship Audition will be held on May 19th, 2024.
+      The 25th annual John H. Head Scholarship Auditions will be held on May 19th, 2024.

-      Applications are available by clicking the PDF below.
+      Applications are due by April 29th, 2024.
+Please click below to download PDF application.

     content_image: /assets/1-afm_logo_color.jpg